 min-disk-size is specified, the minimum value will be used.

 To create a new image via the link, use the Create method for the

 Image resource.
 Pass the link to the image in the

 After being created, the image will get the

 CREATING status.
 Wait until the image status changes to

 READY before using it.

 4. Delete the image from Object Storage

-For information about Object Storage pricing, see Pricing policy for Object Storage.
+For information about Object Storage pricing, see Pricing for Object Storage.